sedaatalay/Customer-Segmentation-Analysis-using-RFM-Recency-Frequency-Monetary-with-Python/README.md

 ### Identify Potential Customer Segments using RFM in Python

-#### Data Definition
+#### • Data Definition
 Introduction of tables and columns in the database
 Tables:
 The table that we use is Migros Marketing Customer Data taken from Migros

-Columns:
+-Columns:
-Customer No: Unique custom value assigned to each customer
+-Customer No: Unique custom value assigned to each customer
-Age: Age information of customers
+-Age: Age information of customers
-Gender: Gender information of customers
+-Gender: Gender information of customers
-Day of Purchase: Day-indexed purchase information Product Category: Product category
+-Day of Purchase: Day-indexed purchase information -Product Category: Product category
-Indexed Turnover: Customer indexed turnover
+-Indexed Turnover: Customer indexed turnover
-Indexed Transaction: Transaction indexed to the customer
+-Indexed Transaction: Transaction indexed to the customer
-Price: Product prices
+-Price: Product prices
-InvoiceNo: Helps you to count the number of time transaction performed(frequency)
+-InvoiceNo: Helps you to count the number of time transaction performed(frequency)
-InvoiceDate: Help you calculate recency of purchase
+-InvoiceDate: Help you calculate recency of purchase
-Quantity: Purchased in each transaction
+-Quantity: Purchased in each transaction
-UnitPrice of each unit purchased by the customer: Will help you to calculate the total purchased amount
+-UnitPrice of each unit purchased by the customer: Will help you to calculate the total purchased amount

-### Importing Required Library
+### •	Importing Required Library

 ```console
 import pandas as pd